 How to Recycle Nespresso Pods?

-Currently, the best way to recycle Nespresso capsules is through the Nespresso recycling program.
-To do so, use Nespresso’s dedicated recycling bags, which you can fill up with 100 Vertuo or 200 Original pods.
+The best way to recycle Nespresso capsules is through the Nespresso recycling program.
+To do so, put your used pods in Nespresso’s dedicated recycling bags, which can hold up to 100 Vertuo or 200 Original pods.
 Then, drop off the bag at Nespresso boutiques, partner retailers, or UPS locations worldwide.

 You don’t need to empty the pods of coffee grounds or rinse them out.
 But, you need to put in some effort to get the pod to a recycling plant.
 Here’s how you can do this.